maban/styleguides/_resourcearticle/README.md

 To add an article:

 1. [create a new file within the _resourcearticle folder](https://github.com/maban/styleguides/new/gh-pages/_resourcearticle) (the same one as this README).
-2. Give it a name that's the same as the title of the article, with words separated by hyphens.
+2. Give it a name that's the same as the title of the article, with words separated by hyphens, with .md at the end.
 3. Paste the following templating code into it:

 ```